 Innovation for the sake of innovation is a quintessential symptom of Silicon Valley entrepreneurship and that’s what a lot of these “Excel killers” feel like — low-grade innovation.
-And it’s silly for technologists to try to build something accountants aren’t asking for.
+And it’s silly for technologists to try to build something for which accountants aren’t asking.

 Accountants don’t want a replacement for Excel

 Here’s the thing that most technologists who build Excel-killer apps don’t seem to understand — accountants like Excel!
 They don’t want anything to replace it!
 That’s why FloQast complements Excel, helping accountants make their close process less painful.

 But if you don’t believe us, you can read the reviews that G2 Crowd users are leaving us.
 They focus on how FloQast works with Excel accounting rather than replacing it.
 But we’ll let the users do the talking:

 “The ability to automatically reconcile our ERP (SAP Business ByDesign) against our soft-copy Excel reconciliations via FloQast provided us the capacity to focus more on a qualitative review of our financial statements and reduce reconciliation differences previously detected via a manual tick and tie process.”

 Source: G2 Crowd user James Walker, Ruckus Wireless